jbueza/cid/readme.md

 * Opera
 * IE8+

-Originally, this project was primarily focused on increasing performance on mobile web applications.
+Originally, this project was primarily focused on increasing performance on mobile web applications (for phones and tablets).

 ## Client JavaScript